aws-amplify/amplify-flutter/packages/amplify_datastore/example/README.md

 `Post` can only be created for a `Blog`.
 You fist create a `Blog` and use it in the drop down while creating a `Post`.
 Similarly `Comment` can be created only for a `Post`.

-Use the `X` on the top to clear your local DataStore
+Use the `X` on the top to clear your local DataStore.

 ### Online mode